paulohenriquevn/aws-solutions-architect/README.md

 ---

-Essas foram as respostas até a **questão 113**.
-Se desejar continuar, posso seguir com as próximas questões!
 ### Questão 114

-**Texto original:**
-A company has created an image analysis application in which users can upload photos and add photo frames to their images.
-The users upload images and metadata to indicate which photo frames they want to add to their images.
-The application uses a single Amazon EC2 instance and Amazon DynamoDB to store the metadata.
-The application is becoming more popular, and the number of users is increasing.
-The company expects the number of concurrent users to vary significantly depending on the time of day and day of week.
-The company must ensure that the application can scale to meet the needs of the growing user base.
-Which solution meets these requirements?

-**Tradução:**
 Uma empresa criou uma aplicação de análise de imagens onde os usuários podem enviar fotos e adicionar molduras às imagens.
 Os usuários carregam imagens e metadados para indicar quais molduras querem adicionar às suas imagens.
 A aplicação usa uma única instância Amazon EC2 e o Amazon DynamoDB para armazenar os metadados.
 A aplicação está se tornando mais popular, e o número de usuários está aumentando.
 A empresa espera que o número de usuários simultâneos varie significativamente dependendo do horário do dia e do dia da semana.
 A empresa deve garantir que a aplicação possa escalar para atender às necessidades da base de usuários crescente.
 Qual solução atende a esses requisitos?